Friday, April 28, 2017

 With this information, you should be armed with the ability to create basic and powerful SAS macros.
 More SAS macro examples will be displayed in future entries.

-Three somewhat similar, incredibly useful, and commonly used SAS functions, are SCAN, SUBSTR, and INDEX.
+Two somewhat similar, incredibly useful, and commonly used SAS functions, are SCAN and SUBSTR.

 SCAN – returns a specified word from a character value.